-Advanced Research in Biology B

-Degree: Master of Science

-Requirements for Completing the Natural Science Master's Program
+Degree: Master of Science Requirements for Completing the Natural Science Master's Program

 Acquire at least 30 credits, including the requirements listed below, complete the master's thesis review, and pass the final exam.
 (1) 7 compulsory credits from the Common Subjects of the Master's Program (2) 12 credits or more from the Subjects of Natural Science (3) 6 credits or more from the Specialized Subjects in the studied field.

-(3) 6 credits or more from the Specialized Suggets in the statute lead.
 (Notes: 1.
 Credits earned in other programs in the Graduate School of Science and Engineering or in subjects offered by other graduate schools may be added to the requirements for completion.
 2. [1/2] indicates the subject can be taken any year.
 3. Working adult students may take subjects by "Special Exception for Educational Methods".
 Please inquire if this applies to you.